CodingforYouth/Coursework1/unit-1/unit-1-lesson-01.md

 - 📝 Exit Ticket & Class Registration (10) :
     - Instruct students to complete the Unit 1 Exit Ticket.
 They will submit the link for their coding activity.
-    - Guide students through filling out Code Nation's Registration form.
+    - Guide students through filling out Coding for Youth's Registration form.
     - Note: Registration does not have to happen on this day and can be moved elsewhere.

 - ✨Closing & Shout outs (5) :